KevinKra/JS-Guides/JS OOP.md

 let hobbit1 = new Hobbit('Greg', 99);
 ```
-If we peel back the layers of this Class onion, we would see that it actually is built exactly the same as the above prototypal approach seen earlier.
+If we peel back the layers of this Class onion, we would see that it actually is built exactly the same as the above prototype approach seen earlier.
 For instance, if we `console.log(Hobbit.prototype)` we would find `isHungry` method actually living on that property object.
 Neat.

 > So why introduce classes at all?
 The previous prototype approach was more explicit, this class system is deceptive and abstracts away a lot of what made the prototype approach helpful.
 The answer is that it copies the structure that is prevalent in a lot of other languages, many people learning Javascript after learning Java were frustrated with the JS implementation to object instantiation.
 So, they introduced something that *looks* like the traditional `OO` class construct, but we now know (hopefully) how it is fundamentally different.